Schedule

 • Short, low-resource jobs move faster through the queue

-• Other tools for scheduling, reporting, etc
+• Useful tools for scheduling, reporting, etc

 Illumina data